SSDAsim/csharp-learning/README.md

 ### Finalize Method in C#:

-- **Purpose:** used for clean up opertions before an object is garbage collected.
+- **Purpose:** used for clean up operations before an object is garbage collected.
 It's typically overridden to release the unmanaged resources that the object holds.
 GC calls Finalize method automatically.
 - Finalize is inherited from *Object* class.
 It should always call the Finalize method of the base if overridden to ensure that all resources are released properly.

 ### Dispose Method: